 Washington, DC – On July 6, 2020, the U.S. House of Representatives Appropriations Subcommittee on State, Foreign Operations, and Related Programs recommended that international basic education be funded at $975 million for the coming fiscal year (FY 2021) and an additional $150 million in emergency COVID-19 funding to support basic and higher education needs during the pandemic.
-The full House Appropriations Committee approved the bill this Thursday on July 9, 2020, after which it will go to the full House.
+The full House Appropriations Committee approved the bill this Thursday on July 9, 2020.

 The Global Campaign for Education-US (GCE-US) is grateful to long-time education leader Chairwoman Nita Lowey (D-NY), Ranking Member Hal Rogers (R-KY), and the Members of the Appropriations Subcommittee on State, Foreign Operations, and Related Programs (SFOPS) for their recommendation to fund international basic education annually and during emergencies.